Idaho 8 Hour Code Related: Electrical Installations in Potentially Wet Locations

 Next is a short section on electrical protection devices in wet or damp locations that are intended to prevent electrocution or shock, such as Ground-Fault Circuit Interrupters and Immersion Detection Circuit Interrupters.
 Various machines and pumps for water distribution are discussed in the third segment of the course.
 In the last section, electrical work on structures placed on or beside bodies of water will be detailed.

-Videos, images, and a comprehensive exam accompany thorough slides.
-After the 165 question final, students will be asked to complete a questionnaire before receiving their Certificate of Completion.
+Videos, images, and a two-part comprehensive exam accompany thorough slides.
+After final exam, students will be asked to complete a questionnaire before receiving their Certificate of Completion.

 Show Course ID: 0